Cherreads

 She nodded.
 Kept watching the trees anyway.

 Maddie looked from the crushed skull of the canine, to the dead mountain lion, to Will's ash-stained, battered appearance, and then to the rusted piece of rebar in his numb hands.
-Her eyes stopped on the mountain lion for a moment — the entry angle, the shoulder joint, the stone blade still embedded in the soft spot — and then moved to the canine.
-To the exact spot where Will's boot had kicked the concrete.
-To the impossible trajectory of where the rebar had been before it reached his grip.
+Her eyes stopped on the mountain lion for a moment, tracing the entry angle, the shoulder joint, and the stone blade still embedded in the soft spot.
+Then she looked at the canine.
+At the exact sunken groove in the concrete where Will had planted his heel.
+At the impossible convenience of the rebar.

-She evaluated the full picture, his chaotic, brutal entrance, with a flat stare.
+She evaluated the full picture, taking in his chaotic, brutal entrance with a flat stare.

 "Seven out of ten," Maddie said.
 "Three of those points weren't yours."